CiscoDevNet/intersight-powershell/docs/Initialize-IntersightStorageM2VirtualDriveConfig.md

 ```

 ### -ControllerSlot
 Select the M.2 RAID controller slot on which the virtual drive is to be created.
-For example, MSTOR-RAID-1 means that the virtual drive is to be created on the M.2 RAID controller in the first slot.
-Select MSTOR-RAID-2 only when there is a M.2 RAID controller in the second slot.\n* `MSTOR-RAID-1` - Virtual drive  will be created on the M.2 RAID controller in the first slot.\n* `MSTOR-RAID-2` - Virtual drive  will be created on the M.2 RAID controller in the second slot, if available.\n* `MSTOR-RAID-1,MSTOR-RAID-2` - Virtual drive  will be created on the M.2 RAID controller in both the slots, if available.
+Select &apos;MSTOR-RAID-1&apos; to create virtual drive on the M.2 RAID controller in the first slot or in the MSTOR-RAID slot, &apos;MSTOR-RAID-2&apos; for second slot, &apos;MSTOR-RAID-1, MSTOR-RAID-2&apos; for both slots or either slot.\n* `MSTOR-RAID-1` - Virtual drive  will be created on the M.2 RAID controller in the first slot.\n* `MSTOR-RAID-2` - Virtual drive  will be created on the M.2 RAID controller in the second slot, if available.\n* `MSTOR-RAID-1,MSTOR-RAID-2` - Virtual drive  will be created on the M.2 RAID controller in both the slots, if available.

 ```yaml
 Type: StorageM2VirtualDriveConfig.ControllerSlotEnum